PeterMosmans/gitlab-demolab/README.md

 `GITLAB_VERSION` defines the GitLab image tag being used.
 Please note that the runners always use the latest version.

-`RUNNER_VOLUME` defines an extra (named) Docker volume that will be available for all runners.
-By default this is set to create / use a shared volume to store OWASP Dependency Check data on.

 `SONARQUBE_HOSTNAME` defines the hostname that will be used to access SonarQube.
 Please note that this name needs to be resolved, see the remarks at the bottom of this page.

 `SONARQUBE_PASSWORD` defines the initial password for user `admin`.

+`SONARQUBE_PLUGINS` defines a space-delimited list of SonarQube plugins that will be installed at first startup.

 `SONARQUBE_PORT` defines the port number on which the web interface of SonarQube will be accessible.